Terra Invicta

-Terra Invicta is a science fiction grand strategy video game developed by Pavonis Interactive and published by Hooded Horse for Windows that was released into early access in September 2022.
+Terra Invicta is a science fiction grand strategy video game developed by Pavonis Interactive and published by Hooded Horse for Windows that was released in January 2026, following an early access release in September 2022.
 The game is set during an alien invasion of Earth, and has players control a human faction and complete their geopolitical objectives while colonizing space.
 Terra Invicta represents the first game that developer Pavonis Interactive has developed independently after their previous modding work with Long War for XCOM: Enemy Unknown.
 Reception to the early access release has been generally positive.

 Gameplay

-The Earth section of Terra Invicta features political intrigue between factions while simultaneously alien incidents occur around the world.
+The Earth section of Terra Invicta features political intrigue between factions while alien incidents simultaneously occur around the world.

 In Terra Invicta, the player controls one of seven factions on Earth, each with their own goals and unique asymmetric ways to reach victory, as well as differing relations and rivalries based on their ideological beliefs.
 The game is split into two largely separated, yet interconnected parts.
 The first part is a geopolitical simulation on Earth, where the factions fight for influence in Earth's nations through methods ranging from espionage and military actions to research and development and industrialization.
 The other section of the game is a simulation of humanity's expansion into the Solar System in light of the encroaching alien threat, including the widespread militarization and industrialization of space as each faction vies for resources and control.
 Transferring resources from Earth to space takes extra resources because of gravity, incentivizing the player to build space infrastructure outside of Earth's atmosphere.

+Later in the early-to-mid game, factions can build warships using shipyards.
+There are 13 different ship types in the game which include, in size order: fighters, gunships, escorts, corvettes, frigates, monitors, destroyers, cruisers, battlecruisers, battleships, dreadnoughts, and titans.
+Ships could have many different weapons such as Railguns, Coilguns, Particle beam Weapons, Missiles and Torpedoes, and Lasers.